longrackslabs/awspec-kitchen-terraform/deck/01_awspec_kitchen_terraform.md

 Enables you to use multiple of these tools

 !SLIDE

-## intro to terraform
+## terraform

 - `terraform` is used to build, change, and version infrastructure
 - the overall goal is to safety, efficiency and predictability
 - uses a human readable language to improve interpretation of infrastructure config
 - makes reusing and extending existing infrastructure easy
-- all configuration is captured in code
+- unify the view of resources using infrastructure as code
 - `terraform` is open source

 !SLIDE

-## why terraform (company goals)

-- unify the view of resources using infrastructure as code
-- support the modern data center (IaaS, PaaS, SaaS)
-- expose a way to safely and predictably change infrastructure
-- provide a workflow that is technology agnostic
-- manage anything with an API

-!SLIDE

-## intro to awspec
+# awspec

 - `awspec` is RSpec tests for your AWS resources
-- the overall goal is to safety, efficiency and predictability
-- uses a human readable language to improve interpretation of infrastructure config
+- open-source testing framework for infrastructure with a human-readable language for specifying compliance, security and other policy requirements of AWS infrastructure
-- makes reusing and extending existing infrastructure easy
-- all configuration is captured in code
-- `awspec` is open source

-!SLIDE

-## why awspec

-- TBD
+- allows for a rich set of AWS specific testing
+- you can integrate automated tests that check for adherence to requirements & policy into any stage of your deployment pipeline.

 !SLIDE

 ## amazing!
 **amazing**